bebop-dex/.github/profile/README.md

 # Public README

-⚠️ **Note**:  Bebop is not an open-sourced project.
-While some repositories may be public for your use, core repositories are private.
-The code contained within these private repositories is proprietary and intended for internal use only.
+⚠️ **Note**:  Bebop's smart contracts are open-sourced, but the front-end and back-end code remain private and are not publicly accessible.
+The proprietary code in these systems is intended for internal use only.

 _To learn more about Bebop, please refer to the following information._